cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

    ---------------------------

-   // filter() method provides a callback function and calls that callback function for every item in the array, constructs a new array of the values that returns true and returns this new array.
+   // filter() method takes a callback function and calls that callback function for every item in the array, constructs a new array of the values that returns true and returns this new array.
-   // filter() is NOT a mutator method, it will return a new array without touching the giving one.
+   // filter() is NOT a mutator method, it will return a new array without touching the given one.

    const words = ['camp', 'marshmallow', 'tent', 'firewood', 'mountain', 'bag'];